glowinthedark/acw/docs/furies1.md

 potentials, love, harmony, truth, knowledge and powers fully restored and rehabilitated.

-## ALL IT TAKES IS A FULL APPLICATION OF THE FURIES HANDLING
+ALL IT TAKES IS A FULL APPLICATION OF THE FURIES HANDLING PROCEDURES TECHNOLOGY

-PROCEDURES TECHNOLOGY, Anything less, is extreme cowardice, fake technology and gross irresponsibility.
+Anything less, is extreme cowardice, fake technology and gross irresponsibility.

 ALAN C. WALTER